p1ut0nium-git/Rough-Mobs-2/README.md

 * Boss mob spawn warning sound effect (toggleable)
 * Mobs spawn with more equipment as you get further from world spawn (toggleable)
 * Mobs spawn with more equipment as it gets closer to midnight (toggleable)
+* Bosses have customizable fog that follows them around
+* Bosses can use Bat Swarm attack

 ***Planned***